BLSHEE22/four-part-composer/README.md

 - 'serial.py' -> Writes a violin solo in the style of serialism.

 'serial.py' TODO:
+- TieUp every staccato note that's longer than a quarter
 - Keep the same contour on the b section.
 Func to enforce this.
 - Implement function that intersperses rests in a tone row
-- Implement extended serial forms
+- Implement set-matrix function
 - Implement ability to choose instrument for solo
-- Give pitch creation its own function
 - Investigate slurMode, something off about it
 - Keep debugging dynamics!
 ---> PrevDyn is still wonky because duplicate dynamics are still happening.